VyperCore/bucket/docs/coverpoints.md

 A coverpoint consists of one or more axes, which are then crossed.
 (An axis covers one signal/data - similar to a UVM coverpoint).
 Each possible combination of the axes' values is called a bucket.
 Each bucket has a default goal with a target of 10 hits, which can be modified as required, or can be made illegal or ignored.

-Each new coverpoint should inherit from the Coverpoint class, and requires a 'name' and a 'description'.
-More arguments can be passed to the coverpoint as required (see example files).
+Each new coverpoint should inherit from the Coverpoint class.
+When instancing, each coverpoint will require a 'name' and a 'description'.
+There is no need to override the `__init__` method if you are not passing in more arguments.
+Additional arguments can be passed to the coverpoint as required (see [below](#passing-the-coverpoint-extra-arguments), or the example files).

 ``` Python
 class MyCoverpoint(Coverpoint):